Hanabi-Live/hanabi-live/docs/FEATURES.md

 * There are also some keyboard shortcuts for making notes:
   * Shift + Right-click --> f
     * "f" is a common abbreviation for "this card is *Finessed*".
+    * This will also draw a special border around the card.
   * Alt + Right-click --> cm
     * "cm" is a common abbreviation for "this card is *Chop Moved*".
+    * This will also draw a special border around the card.
   * Ctrl + Shift + Right-click --> [previously entered note]
     * If you need to put the same note on multiple cards, enter the note on the first card, and then use this hotkey on the rest of the cards.